-I am one of the few who had never tried rhubarb.
-I didn't grow up in the South, and I don't often see it in the markets here in the Bay Area.
+I am one of the few who have never tried rhubarb.
+I didn’t grow up in the South, and I don’t often see it in the markets here in the Bay Area.
 That changed today when a small farmer at our market had a few stalks left of rhubarb.

 I have to say, the flavor of this fruit crisp is incredible, even more so with the creaminess of vanilla ice cream.
 If you are looking for an easy dessert, I highly recommend giving this recipe a try!

 - Although rhubarb is most common in the summer, you can make this gluten free strawberry crisp all year long with just strawberries.